 Baggage Shipping to Portugal

 Important: SendMyBag transit times are based on collections from, and deliveries to, mainland Portugal.
-While a service is offered to Madeira, Madeira is an autonomous territory situated over 600 miles from Portugal and serviced by a weekly ferry.
-We do not recommend sending vacation baggage to or from Madeira (including on express services) as if your consignment misses the ferry for any reason it will be held for 7 days until the next sailing.
+While a service is offered to Madeira, Madeira is an autonomous territory situated 1000km from Portugal and serviced by a weekly ferry.
+We do not recommend sending holiday baggage to or from Madeira (including on express services) as if your consignment misses the ferry for any reason it will be held for 7 days until the next sailing.
 We do not currently provide any services to or from the Azores.

 Portugal is situated on the Iberian Peninsula in South-West Europe, it is the westernmost country of mainland Europe and has an abundance of historical culture, lively cities and stunning countryside.
 Over the past few years, Portugal has worked hard on investing in its golfing infrastructure, which has turned the country into somewhat of a golfing haven, although there is plenty to do if you prefer other things.